mysteryhunt/hunt2018-mind-orbs/README.md

 TODO -> flesh this out more

 ## Local Dev Setup
-1. You probably want to use a virtualenv for this
+1. Ensure you have a Python 2.7 install for this.
+2. Make sure you have `pipenv` installed: https://docs.pipenv.org/
-2. Install local dev requirements: `pip install -r requirements-dev.txt`
+3. Install local dev requirements: `pipenv install --dev`
-3. Start the local DotStart emulator (you can just leave thus running while you're developing): `scripts-dev/dotstar-emulator`
+4. Start the local DotStart emulator (you can just leave thus running while you're developing): `scripts-dev/dotstar-emulator`
-4. Run the main application (Ctrl-C to shutdown): `python -m mindorb.app`
+5. Run the main application (Ctrl-C to shutdown): `scripts-dev/mindorb`